top of page

 BLOOD FEUD: Swerve X Hangman, Act I

-Most of this was written months ago.
-But when Swerve became World Heavyweight Champion without a peep from the man I was asserting was his forever nemesis, the point seemed moot.
+Most of this was written months ago—but when Swerve became World Heavyweight Champion without a peep from the man I was asserting was his forever nemesis, the point seemed moot.
 But now it seems like Hangman is on the cusp of his return and like he hasn't forgotten a thing.
 So suddenly, it is all relevant once again.
 This WiP wasn't complete when I shelved it, but it was so long, I've decided I can make it a series!
 So, welcome to the first of three or maybe more installments of my comprehensive review of the literary symbolism in the story of Adam Page and Swerve Strickland.

 The story of “the Hangman” Adam Page and “Swerve” Strickland has taken the phrase “blood feud” unusually literally.
 But that's not only due to the quantity of hemoglobin spilled (and even drank!) over the course of the feud, but also due to the use of blood as symbolism and metaphor in their ongoing story.